How do we treat an autoimmune disease?

 It’s not about the disease, it’s about the terrain.

 An autoimmune disease is a condition in which your immune system mistakenly attacks your body.
 The immune system usually guards against bacteria and viruses and can tell the difference between foreign cells and your own cells.
 However, an autoimmune disease is where the immune system mistakes part of your body as foreign.
 This could be your joints or skin.

-At the Centre for Biological Medicine in Richmond Hill, ON, Dr. Karim Dhanani and his team of professionals have access to cutting-edge treatments for a number of common autoimmune diseases.
+At the Centre for Biological Medicine, Dr. Karim Dhanani and his team of professionals have access to cutting-edge treatments for a number of common autoimmune diseases.
 To learn about your options, contact us today and schedule an initial consultation!